Breast: Morphology

+Support

+While it is a common belief that breastfeeding causes breasts to sag, researchers have found that a woman's breasts sag due to four key factors: cigarette smoking, number of pregnancies, gravity, and weight loss or gain.
+Women sometimes wear bras because they mistakenly believe they prevent breasts from sagging as they get older.
+Physicians, lingerie retailers, teenagers, and adult women used to believe that bras were medically required to support breasts.
+In a 1952 article in Parents' Magazine, Frank H. Crowell erroneously reported that it was important for teen girls to begin wearing bras early.
+According to Crowell, this would prevent sagging breasts, stretched blood vessels, and poor circulation later on.
+This belief was based on the false idea that breasts cannot anatomically support themselves.

+Sports bras are sometimes used for cardiovascular exercise, sports bras are designed to secure the breasts closely to the body to prevent movement during high-motion activity such as running.
+Studies have indicated sports bras which are overly tight may restrict respiratory function.

 Development

 The breasts are principally composed of adipose, glandular, and connective tissues.
 Because these tissues have hormone receptors, their sizes and volumes fluctuate according to the hormonal changes particular to thelarche (sprouting of breasts), menstruation (egg production), pregnancy (reproduction), lactation (feeding of offspring), and menopause (end of menstruation).

 Puberty

 The morphological structure of the human breast is identical in males and females until puberty.
 For pubescent girls in thelarche (the breast-development stage), the female sex hormones (principally estrogens) in conjunction with growth hormone promote the sprouting, growth, and development of the breasts.
 During this time, the mammary glands grow in size and volume and begin resting on the chest.
-These development stages of secondary sex characteristics (breasts, pubic hair, etc.) are illustrated in the five-stage Tanner Scale.
+These development stages of secondary sex characteristics (breasts, pubic hair, etc.) are illustrated in the five-stage Tanner scale.

-During thelarche the developing breasts are sometimes of unequal size, and usually the left breast is slightly larger.
+During thelarche, the developing breasts are sometimes of unequal size, and usually the left breast is slightly larger.
 This condition of asymmetry is transitory and statistically normal in female physical and sexual development.
 Medical conditions can cause overdevelopment (e.g., virginal breast hypertrophy, macromastia) or underdevelopment (e.g., tuberous breast deformity, micromastia) in girls and women.

 Approximately two years after the onset of puberty (a girl's first menstrual cycle), estrogen and growth hormone stimulate the development and growth of the glandular fat and suspensory tissues that compose the breast.
 This continues for approximately four years until the final shape of the breast (size, volume, density) is established at about the age of 21.
-Mammoplasia (breast enlargement) in girls begins at puberty, unlike all other primates in which breasts enlarge only during lactation.
+Mammoplasia (breast enlargement) in girls begins at puberty, unlike all other primates, in which breasts enlarge only during lactation.